The Brief, Bright Career of Charles Banks, and the Burning Questions He Left Behind

 Charles Banks, middle row third from right, was a starter on the Hotchkiss School football team his senior year.
 He graduated in 1906.
 (Courtesy the Hotchkiss School Archives)

 In 1914 Banks had married Agnes Lindsay Baillie in Tacoma, Wash., her hometown.
-Baillie’s father was Alexander Baillie, a founding member and original captain of the Tacoma Country Club, the first golf course in state.
-At the time of the abrupt deviation in the course of his life, Banks’s only child, Janet, was six years old.
+Baillie’s father was Alexander Baillie, a founding member and original captain of the Tacoma Country Club, the first golf course in the state.
+At the time of the abrupt deviation in the path of his life, Banks’s only child, Janet, was six years old.

 The career change raises at least two burning questions.